Pilot Training and Development

 Learning to Fly

-The BGA and it’s member clubs operate the BGA Training organisation.
+The BGA and it’s member clubs operate the self-regulated BGA Training organisation.

 Glider pilot training starts with learning to fly and achieving your first solo flight.
 At this point you are issued with the BGA Gliding Certificate.